sbridewell82/homeautomation/README.md

-# homeautomation
+# Home Automation
-Run Script for my managed machines at home.
+Run Scripts for my managed machines at home.